This week's New York Times Bestsellers (September 7th)

 More inexpensive ebook goodies!

-You can now download Ursula K. Le Guin's The Left Hand of Darkness for only 1.99$ by following this Amazon Associate link.
+You can now get your hands on the digital edition of Larry Correia's Academy of Outcasts for only 4.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: